Long Term Care at Home from Medicaid: How it Works

 What is long-term care at home?” and “Does Medicaid pay for it?”.

 The short answer is yes, Medicaid has several programs that provide long-term care at home.
 The available types of Medicaid-funded long-term care benefits provided in the home are quite broad.
 This includes obvious services, such as home health care, and less obvious ones, such as non-medical assistance with Activities of Daily Living (i.e., eating, dressing, bathing, mobility).
-Furthermore, supports such as personal emergency response systems and home modifications to enable aging in place are also available.
+Furthermore, supports such as personal emergency response systems and home modifications to enable aging in place are available.

 While Medicaid does pay for long-term care at home, not everyone will be eligible, and not everyone who is eligible is guaranteed to receive assistance.